George Metesky: 1956

 A 74-year-old men's-room attendant at Pennsylvania Station was seriously injured when a bomb in a toilet bowl exploded.
 A young man had reported an obstruction and the attendant tried to clear it using a plunger.
 Among the porcelain fragments, investigators found a watch frame and a wool sock.

 A guard at the RCA Building in Rockefeller Center discovered a piece of pipe about five inches long in a telephone booth.
 A second guard thought it might be useful in a plumbing project and took it home on the bus to New Jersey, where it exploded on his kitchen table early the next morning.
 No one was injured.

 A December 2 bombing at the Paramount Theater in Brooklyn left six of the theater's 1,500 occupants injured, one seriously, and drew tremendous news coverage and editorial attention.
-The next day, Police Commissioner Stephen P. Kennedy ordered what he called the "greatest manhunt in the history of the Police Department".
+The next day, police commissioner Stephen P. Kennedy ordered what he called the "greatest manhunt in the history of the Police Department".

 On December 24, a New York Public Library clerk using a phone booth dropped a coin.
 Looking up after he retrieved it, he saw a maroon-colored sock held to the underside of the shelf by a magnet.
 The sock contained an iron pipe with a threaded cap on each end.
 After consulting with other employees, he threw the device out a window into Bryant Park, bringing the bomb squad and more than 60 NYPD police officers and detectives to the scene.

-In a letter to the New York Journal American the next month, Metesky said that the Public Library bomb, as well as one discovered later the same week inside a seat at the Times Square Paramount, had been planted months before.
+In a letter to the New York Journal American the next month, Metesky said that the library bomb, as well as one discovered later the same week inside a seat at the Times Square Paramount, had been planted months before.

 1957 discovery

-Eight months after Metesky's January 1957 arrest, a bomb not found in several police searches was discovered at the Lexington Avenue Loew's Theater by an upholsterer repairing a recently vandalized seat.
-It was the last of the three bombs Metesky said he had planted there.
+Eight months after Metesky's January 1957 arrest, a bomb that had not been previously found was discovered at the Lexington Avenue Loew's Theater by an upholsterer repairing a recently vandalized seat.
+It was the last of the three bombs that Metesky said that he had planted there.
 The first two had exploded, one in June 1952 and one in December 1952, with the December explosion resulting in one injury.

-As of the Loew's discovery, only two of the dozens of bombs that Metesky claimed to have planted remained unaccounted for: one at a Con Edison site on the East River, the other at the Embassy Theater at 7th Avenue and 47th Street.
+As of the Loew's discovery, only two of the dozens of bombs that Metesky claimed to have planted remained undiscovered, one at a Con Edison site on the East River and the other at the Embassy Theater at 7th Avenue and 47th Street.

-With the finding of the third Loew's bomb, police closed their "Mad Bomber" case, saying that their searches of the two remaining locations had been so thorough that they were satisfied that the bombs were no longer there, if indeed they ever had been.
+With the finding of the third Loew's bomb, police closed the case, stating that their searches of the two remaining locations had been so thorough that they were satisfied that the bombs were no longer there, if indeed they ever had been.